loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

         </tr>
         <tr>
             <td>Duration</td>
-            <td>Is calculated from the time your code begins executing until it retusn or otherwise terminates, rounded up to the nearest 100ms.
+            <td>Is calculated from the time your code begins executing until it return or otherwise terminates, rounded up to the nearest 100ms.
 The price depends on the amount of memory you allocate to your function.
 You are charged $0.00001667 for every GB/second used</td>
         </tr>
     </tbody>
 </table>